War of the Ring (board game): Gameplay

 War of the Ring is a 2-player game that takes approximately 3 hours, though there are variant rules for 3 or 4 players where one or both sides play as a team.
 The game concerns the War of the Ring starting from the Fellowship's forming in Rivendell.
 One player controls the Shadow Armies and tries to conquer Middle-earth or to corrupt the Fellowship's Ringbearer.
 The other player controls the Free Peoples and tries to hold back the Shadow long enough to move the Fellowship into Mount Doom and destroy the Ring.
 A Free Peoples military victory is also possible, but the Shadow's power is overwhelming.

 The board depicts northwestern Middle-earth, divided into territories.
 Some lands form nations while broad swatches sit unclaimed.
 The Free Peoples are the nations of Gondor and Rohan, the Elves (Rivendell, Lórien, the Woodland Realm, and the Gray Havens), the Dwarves (the settlements in Erebor, the Iron Hills and the Blue Mountains) and "The North" (the men of Dale, Carrock, and Bree, and the hobbits of the Shire).
 The Shadow Armies are Sauron (Mordor, Moria, Angmar and Dol Guldur), Isengard, and the combined Southrons and Easterlings.

 Reception

 War of the Ring has generally been received very positively, for example with an 8.5/10 rating at BoardGameGeek from over 18,000 voters, enough to earn it the eighth-highest spot on the site's list of best board games.
 It has been described by reviewers as "quite simply a masterpiece" and "a remarkable game".

+Reviews

+The game was reviewed in Realms of Fantasy.